serlo/serlo.org-legal/en/privacy/current.md

 - when you started donating

 The processing of your data occurs based on your consent in accordance with Art.
 6 Abs.
 1 lit. a GDPR and our legitimate interest in managing donor relationships as per Art.
 6 Abs.
 1 lit f .
 You can retract your consent to having your data stored this way at any time.
 The legitimacy and lawfulness of the processing of your data up to the point of retraction of consent will not be affected by this in any way.
+Hubspot is certified under the Data Privacy Framework, which ensures an adequate level of data protection in accordance with GDPR requirements.

 You can preview Hubspot’s Privacy Statement [here](https://legal.hubspot.com/privacy-policy).